How To Help Someone With Anxiety

 Your loved one may feel better for a moment, but drugs and alcohol can substantially change the brain’s chemistry, possibly having a particularly negative impact on people who live with anxiety disorders.
 With substance use, symptoms may worsen, and there could be an increased chance of comorbidity with other disorders like depression and substance use disorder.

-Humor can be a common human reaction to difficulty—but a poorly timed joke can possibly be harmful when you're trying to lighten the mood.
+Humor can be a common human reaction to difficulty—but a poorly timed joke can possibly be harmful when you're trying to lighten the mood, especially if someone is struggling with social anxiety.
 Instead of helping, calling someone out for feeling uncomfortable in a social setting or in other difficult situations can seem humiliating and shaming.
 Unless you know beyond the shadow of a doubt that it’ll get a smile from your loved one, it may be best to hold off on the jokes, particularly in public or social settings.

 Take care of yourself, too

 Although you may be most concerned with helping your loved one, you might not have the capability to authentically do so if you’re not at your mental and emotional best.
-Daily self-care and a healthy lifestyle can be helpful ways to meet your physical, mental and social needs with managing anxiety symptoms.
+Daily self-care and a healthy lifestyle can be helpful ways to meet your physical, mental, and social needs while managing symptoms of anxiety disorders.
+Taking care of yourself ensures you are at your best to help someone with anxiety.

 Living with an anxiety disorder can be difficult

-Online platforms like BetterHelp can offer the most convenient ways to find a licensed professional therapist who can help you develop strategies for coping with your own experiences related to anxiety disorders, depression or other mental health conditions.
+Online platforms like BetterHelp can offer the most convenient ways to find a licensed professional therapist who can help you develop strategies for coping with your own experiences related to anxiety disorders, depression, or other mental health conditions.
+During therapy sessions, you can engage in different forms of specialized therapy, from cognitive behavioral therapy to interpersonal therapy, both of which are highly valued as effective interventions for assisting with various types of anxiety and anxiety disorders.
+Professional therapy is a valuable resource to help someone with anxiety.

-Data referenced from the National Center for Health Research has suggested that online therapy can be effective in addressing anxiety disorders, depression, trauma and more.
-Referenced meta-analysis of over 40+ studies found that there was little discernable difference between those that attended in-person therapeutic sessions and virtual sessions online, possibly suggesting that online therapy offers comparable benefits to in-person methods (possibly at a fraction of the cost, for some).
+Details referenced from the National Center for Health Research have suggested that online therapy can be effective in addressing anxiety disorders, depression, trauma and more.
+Referenced meta-analysis of over 40+ studies found that there was little discernable difference between those who attended in-person therapeutic sessions and virtual sessions online, possibly suggesting that online therapy offers comparable benefits to in-person methods (possibly at a fraction of the cost, for some).
+A web-based program during the pandemic also showed that cognitive behavioral therapy is an effective method of treatment for anxiety and depression.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.